Updated, Jan 15, 4:50PM.

 Absolutely zero surprise here.
 As a candidate, Rich McCormick, the new Republican for GA06 (my home district) usually evaded the immigration issue like it was illegal to talk about it.
 I was introduced to him several times as an authority on the topic.
 After a nod and a cautious-looking half-grin, he couldn’t get away fast enough.

 His first attempt at going to Congress was in the old GA07 and failed.
-Redistricting put him in the more Republican GA06.
+Redistricting found him running again in the more Republican GA06 (McCormick lives in the 9th District).
 On his first campaign site he was firm that we should deport violent criminals and drug dealers…yada, yada.

 On immigration, this guy brings to mind Mitt Romney – maybe John Cornyn.